 Poverty is not something that only impacts children in a far-off land or Third World countries.
 It affects children in our own neighborhoods, hospitals, clinics, and classrooms.
-Recent estimates suggest more than 14 million American children live in poverty (Robbins, Stagman, & Smith, 2012).
-According to the U.S. Census Bureau
+Recent estimates suggest more than 15.8 million American children live in poverty (Jiang, Ekono & Skinner, 2015a).